ChristopheSeg/lab-directory/readme.txt

 == Installation ==

-1. Upload the `lab-directory` directory to the `/wp-content/plugins/` directory
+1. Upload the custom_grouplab-directorycustom_group directory to the custom_group/wp-content/plugins/custom_group directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. See the admin help page for usage instructions